guillaume-acard/web-tech-tips/readme.md

 * [Font Awesome](https://fontawesome.com/icons?d=gallery) : Most commonly used svg/css Icon library.
 * ~~[Bootstrap](https://getbootstrap.com/)~~ : A once very popular CSS layout/component framework.
 Its still good but I feel its over popularity has created a "Bootstrap fatigue" these days, weakening its once great apeal.

+## Advanced JS
+* [html2canvas](https://html2canvas.hertzen.com/) : Allows to perform screenshots of any html element (eg: for making site previews)
+* [popmotion.io](https://popmotion.io/) : Great library if you want to do advanced animations on your website.
+* [Howler.js](https://github.com/goldfire/howler.js#documentation) : Good when you want to do some fancy Audio tricks.

 ## Front-End Frameworks

 So the common question is: _React_, _Angular_ or _Vue_?
 Well the awnser for to this one is simple: __React__!!!

 Why?
 Its of course a question of taste but if you want to leverage the most a large community, bet on _React_.
 A simple way to look at it is: [React vs Angular vs Vue](https://www.npmtrends.com/react-vs-@angular/core-vs-vue), still not conviced?
 Check: [2018.stateofjs.com/front-end-frameworks](https://2018.stateofjs.com/front-end-frameworks/overview/), _Angular_ has a large portion of `Used it, would not use it again` and thats not a good sign...

+To create a new _React App_, nothing better than the [Create-React-App](https://github.com/facebook/create-react-app) tool.
+Doing all the plumbing required to build your app with npm, webpack, babel, grunt, gulp, hot-reload, etc... was a real pain and this was part of the reason of the _"JS fatigue"_ that existed during the years from to 2015-2017.